Check this out:

 The lake will be routinely stocked with trout throughout the spring and summer seasons.
 There is limited access for bank fishing, but you can reach the lake through the Timber Park on the Estacada side and McIver Park on the south side of the lake.

-Fall Creek above Fall Creek Reservoir: Fall Creek is stocked with trout at campgrounds and other access points above the reservoir into late June.
+Fall Creek above Fall Creek Reservoir: Fall Creek above the reservoir is stocked with trout at campgrounds and other access points up to Gold Creek through mid-to-late June.
 Fall Creek is northeast of Lowell.

-Faraday Lake: Faraday Lake will be open this year for trout fishing but anglers should anticipate some limited bank fishing access as PGE continues work in the area.
+Faraday Lake: Faraday Lake will be open this year for trout fishing but anglers should be aware that recent modification to the lake reduced the available fishing area.
+We continue to stock the lake with trout and occasionally release hatchery summer steelhead for a trophy fish opportunity.
 The lake is located just east of Estacada on the right of Hwy 224 near the PGE offices and offers bank fishing only.

 Haldeman Pond: This pond on Oak Island at Sauvie Island is open from April 16 through Sept.
 30. It will be stocked with rainbow trout several times this spring.
 Anglers are reminded the daily bag limit is five trout, and that a permit is necessary to park on the Sauvie Island Wildlife Area.